 The evaluation team will conduct an equivalency analysis to ensure that the treatment and control groups are comparable.4 This review will strengthen the internal validity and defensibility of the research design.
 No new customers were added to the program after August 2016.
 As a result, we will assess equivalency based on prior energy consumption.
-Finally, we will conduct a review and comparison of Oracle's data cleaning and modeling methods to understand why the two sets of billing results may differ.
+Finally, we will conduct a review and comparison of Oracle's data cleaning and modeling methods to our data cleaning and modeling methods to understand why the two sets of billing results may differ.